(Hypertensive Emergency; Hypertensive Crisis; Hypertensive Urgency)

 - Numbness/weakness of the legs, arms, face

-IV high blood pressure medications–The specific medication will be chosen based on your specific situation, including whether you are suffering from damage to your kidneys or other organs.
+IV high blood pressure medications—The specific medication will be chosen based on circumstances, including whether the person is suffering from damage to the kidneys or other organs.
 Possible medications may include:

 - Sodium nitroprusside or nitroglycerin

 - Vasotec or other ACE-inhibitor